Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mega-Swampert.md

 ---
 Ability1: Swift Swim
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME260M.png
+BookShinyImageName: HOME260M_s.png
 BoxSprite: SRD-BoxSprite-swampert-mega.png
+DexCategory: Mud Fish Pokemon
+DexDescription: The power of the Mega Stone increases its muscle strength, it would appear to be slower but its skin is so slippy it allows it to quickly slide over puddles and mud.
+It also becomes a bit bolder and moody.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 19
+  Feet: 6.2
+  Meters: 1.9
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-swampert-mega.png
 Learnset: '[[SRD-Mega-Swampert-Learnset]]'
 Legendary: 'No'
 Name: Mega-Swampert
 Number: 260
+PrimaryEggGroup: Monster
+SecondaryEggGroup: Water 1
 Sprite: swampert-mega.png
 Type1: Water
 Type2: Ground
+Weight:
+  Hectograms: 1020
+  Kilograms: 102.0
+  Pounds: 224.9
 ---

 #PokeroleSRD/Pokedex